 Yep, you guessed it.
-The toilet clogged!
+She had clogged the toilet!

 Thankfully, it wasn’t your typical toilet overflowing with poop going everywhere type clog.
 It was just a slow flush with the water rising dangerously close, before going back down.
 But knowing that there was indeed a problem, it needed to be addressed before it became a bigger issue.

 I started off with the plunger, but that wasn’t working.
 Thinking my crappy plunger was at fault, I made my g/f ask to borrow our neighbor’s plunger.
 We were able to get more suction with the borrowed plunger, but still couldn’t get the toilet unclogged.

 People suggested using a wire hanger, being careful not to scratch the porcelain in the process.
 That didn’t help either.
 The wire hanger was too rigid, and I couldn’t get it past the first bend.

 I decided to visit Home Depot this morning to pick up a closet auger, as most professionals said that’s your best bet (short of removing your toilet and getting to the clog that way).
 But on the way there, I remembered that my parents had a heavy-duty wet/dry shop vac at their house.
 I had seen a suggestion online last night that suggested using a shop vac to suck out the obstruction.
 It was worth a shot, I could always get the auger if this didn’t work.

 Here’s how to unclog a toilet using a shop vac:

 - Empty the water out of the bowl using the vacuum.